How to Clean Your iPOP Sunglasses

 Step 2: Soap Up

-Put a tiny drop of mild dish soap on each lens, then rub gently with your fingertips—little circles get rid of oil and dirt.
-Don’t use fancy perfumed soaps—they leave a film that’s a pain to clear.
-This works just as well for blue light glasses too—they pick up smudges indoors all the same.
+Add a small drop of mild dish soap to each lens, then gently rub with your fingertips in small circles to remove oil and dirt.
+Avoid perfumed soaps, they leave a film that’s hard to remove.
+This method works just as well for blue light glasses, which collect smudges indoors too.

 Step 3: Rinse Clean

-Run them under lukewarm water again to wash off every bit of soap—no leftover streaks when they dry.
-It’s a quick step, but skipping it leaves you with hazy lenses, and nobody wants that.
+Run the lenses under lukewarm water again to wash away all soap, ensuring no streaks remain when they dry.
+It’s a quick step, but skipping it leaves hazy lenses, which nobody wants.

 Drying Done Smart